Part 1- Government support for air quality improvements – addressing at a national and local level

 Professor Paul Cosford CB

 Part 2 - Practical guidance on how to effectively produce and implement air quality action plans – successfully overcoming the commonly associated challenges

 Practical guidance on delivering air quality improvements while developing the transport network

 Planning and maintaining transport infrastructure without impacting air quality

-Part 3 - Overcoming the challenges of introducing low emission zones and using technologies to monitor their effectiveness
+Part 3 - Using technologies to monitor their effectiveness

 Accurately obtaining air quality data – what monitoring options are available and how to use these